- Utah Department of Heritage and Arts

 Examples of eligible projects include:

-Most grants are in the $3,000 to $6,000 range; the local government’s ability to match the grant is usually the limiting factor.
+Grant amounts are limited to a maximum $10,000.
+However most grants are in the $3,000 to $6,000 range; it all depends upon the local government’s ability to match the grant.
 If the proposed activities are eligible, it is almost certain they will receive funding.

 Local governments must match the grant amount on a 50/50 basis with local funds, donations, and services.
 They must also maintain adequate financial and administrative records.
 This is usually done by volunteer members of the local historic preservation commission, though some local governments assign a paid employee to assist with the grant management.